cifkao/html-midi-player/README.md

 ### Visualizer settings
 The visualizer type is specified via the `type` attribute.
 Three visualizer types are supported: `piano-roll`, `waterfall` and `staff`.

-Each visualizer type has a set of settings that can be specified using the `config` attribute, e.g.:
+Each visualizer type has a set of settings that can be specified using the `config` attribute (only from JavaScript), e.g.:
 ```javascript
 visualizer.config = {
   noteHeight: 4,